INORI-HANABI/Notes/Note4ARM2019AI/ARM2019AI_NOTE.md

 ##### Energy is the limiting factor

-> MCU is very power efficient

-CPU is free, but peripherals and radios are not
+MCU is very power efficient and CPU is free, but peripherals and radios are not

 ##### Potential use cases